mjun0812/PyTorch-Project-Template/README.md

 ### Configuration Management

-This template uses hierarchical configuration with OmegaConf and dataclasses:
+This template uses hierarchical configuration with inheritance support:

 ```bash
 # Use dot notation to modify nested values